umbraco/Umbraco.AuthorizedServices/README.md

 Specifies the type of authentication the service will use, from one of the following available options: `OAuth1`, `OAuth2AuthorizationCode`, `OAuth2ClientCredentials` or `ApiKey`.

-If none provided, it will default to `OAuth2AuthorizationCode`.
+If no value is provided, it will default to `OAuth2AuthorizationCode`.

 ###### ClientCredentialsProvision